Super LiDAR Intensity for Robotic Perception: Introduction

-Creating dense LiDAR reflectance images typically depends on high-quality, high-resolution ground-truth data, particularly when using deep neural networks.
+Creating dense LiDAR intensity images typically depends on high-quality, high-resolution ground-truth data, particularly when using deep neural networks.
 However, acquiring such data often requires specialized sensors or configurations, posing significant challenges.
-In this study, we capitalize on the distinctive imaging properties of NRS-LiDAR to produce high-quality ground-truth reflectance images (Fig. \ref{fig:cover}).
+In this study, we capitalize on the distinctive imaging properties of NRS-LiDAR to produce high-quality ground-truth intensity images (Fig. \ref{fig:cover}).
 As shown in Fig. \ref{fig:accumulation_pcl}, dense ground-truth data can be acquired in static environments through scan accumulation.
 Nevertheless, acquiring dense ground-truth data is not feasible when the robot is in motion.
 In dynamic scenarios, sparse and rapidly changing inputs must be processed in real time, significantly increasing the complexity of dense reconstruction.
-The disparity between static ground-truth generation and dynamic scene processing underscores the challenges of achieving dense reflectance images with low-cost LiDARs.
-In summary, we face two challenging issues.
-The first is to acquire dense ground-truth for reflectance image densification in motion conditions.
-The second issue is how to densify the sparse reflectance given ground-truth data.
-To address these issues, we propose a novel method that includes the following contributions:
+The disparity between static ground-truth generation and dynamic scene processing underscores the challenges of achieving dense intensity images with low-cost LiDARs.
+In summary, we face two key challenges: obtaining dense ground-truth for intensity image densification under motion, and utilizing this ground-truth to densify the sparse intensity image.
+To tackle these issues, we propose a novel approach with the following key contributions: \begin{enumerate} \item The first benchmark dataset for LiDAR intensity densification.
+Compared to existing datasets \cite{li2021durlar,pfreundschuh2024coin}, the proposed dataset provides paired sparse-to-dense ground-true data, allowing both learning based densification benchmarking and image-level perception tasks.